surajrajbhar28/movie-app/README.md

 * The project was built in **2–3 days**, with a focus on **completing all required functionality**.
-* Fully functional on desktop; mobile responsiveness and image upload (Cloudinary) were not included due to time constraints.
+* Fully functional on desktop; and image upload (Cloudinary) were not included due to time constraints.
-* No UI/UX design (Figma) was provided, so priority was given to **functionality**.
-* All features mentioned in the assessment PDF have been successfully implemented.

 ---